scvalex/ltc/docs/final.md

 of the on-disk data store, which would enable us to perform automatic upgrades whenever the on-disk structure needs changing; the `node-store-0/keys/*` files hold records containing type information and the changes made to each key in the data store.
-For a full description of these files, see the documentation for `Ltc.Store` in Appendix \ref{sec:user-guide}.

 From a network point of view, LTc usually listens on two ports: an UDP port around $3582$ for replication, and an HTTP port around $5000$ for